MolotovCherry/Native-Memory-Scripter/book/src/symbols/demangle.md

 ```

 ### Parameters
-- `symbol_name: str` - the mangled symbol to demangle.
+- `name: str` - the mangled symbol to demangle.

 ### Return Value
 On success, it returns `str` representing the demangled symbol.
 On failure, it returns `None`.